-We'll find a mantra that shall call Urjoon

-From Eden's groves to wed you; great Dushyanta

-Shall leave Shacoontala for these wide eyes

-Which you have stolen from the antelope

-To gaze men's hearts out of their bodies with,

-You lovely sorceress; or we'll have Udaian

-To ravish you into his rushing car,

-Edur's Vasavadatta.
-We'll bring crowding

-The heroes of romance out of the past

-For you to choose from, sweet, and not a Scythian

-In all their splendid ranks.
+We will not let him have you.
+We'll find a mantra that shall call Urjoon From Eden's groves to wed you; great Dushyanta Shall leave Shacoontala for these wide eyes Which you have stolen from the antelope To gaze men's hearts out of their bodies with, You lovely sorceress; or we'll have Udaian To ravish you into his rushing car, Edur's Vasavadatta.
+We'll bring crowding The heroes of romance out of the past For you to choose from, sweet, and not a Scythian In all their splendid ranks.